dotnet/AspNetCore.Docs/aspnetcore/blazor/index.md

 ![Dialog component rendered in the browser nested inside of the Index component.
 The browser developer tools console shows the message written by C# code when the user selects the Yes! button in the UI.](~/blazor/index/_static/dialog.png)

-Components render into an in-memory representation of the browser's [Document Object Model (DOM)](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) called a *render tree*, which is used to update the UI in a flexible and efficient way.
+Components render into an in-memory representation of the browser's DOM called a *render tree*, which is used to update the UI in a flexible and efficient way.

 ## Blazor Server